 I was very lucky as I had no issues at all throughout my entire pregnancy.
 I didn’t suffer any morning sickness and only had a bit of nausea from time to time.
 My husband and I didn’t tell anyone about the pregnancy until we were almost four months along and all the genetic testing came back normal.
 Our family was very excited for us and couldn’t wait to meet our little bundle of joy.
 I had decided that I didn’t want anyone to know the sex of the baby until my baby shower as I was going to do a gender reveal at the very end.
 I was going to order a fancy cake and the inside of it was going to be pink icing or blue.
 I was going to have all the men and women together at the very end of my shower and we were all going to find out together.
 My husband really wanted to know so I allowed him to know as long as he didn’t share with anyone else.
 My husband is fantastic at keeping secrets so I knew it would be fine.

 From the moment I found out I was pregnant I knew that I was going to be having a baby girl.
 I don’t know why but I felt a very strong intuition from the very beginning and that never changed throughout the entire pregnancy.
-I was so confident that when we were buying things we needed for a baby we read reviews from sites like https://mommyhood101.com about girl-specific things only.
+I was so confident that when we were buying things we needed.
 I don’t know how to describe the feeling, but I was just certain.